siemens/ix/packages/documentation/docs/controls/application-frame/_application-header_styleguide.md

 The avatar is an optional element and indicates the current logged in user.
 If your application doesn’t support different users or user profiles, don’t use the avatar.

-Clicking the avatar opens a dropdown (6) with additional user information (7, 8, 9) and possibly other user related actions like log out, profile settings, user settings.
+Clicking the avatar opens a dropdown (6) with additional user information (7, 8, 9) and possibly other user related actions like log out, profile settings or user settings.

 ![Examples of access login](https://www.figma.com/file/wEptRgAezDU1z80Cn3eZ0o/iX-Pattern-Illustrations?type=design&node-id=1636-62468&mode=design&t=4XzscFw57dE7McUX-11)

 If your application can be used without being logged in to, you can offer access to a login process in different ways, for example:
-- Show a log in button in the [slot for additional elements](#slot-for-additional-elements) and hide the avatar
+- Show a log in button in the [slot for additional elements](#slot) and hide the avatar
 - Show the avatar with a placeholder image and show text in the user information section

 ## Options